ODonoghueLab/Minardo-Model/workflowGE.md

 resWithOnlySignif <- plotZP(glmTukeyForEachClus.summary)
 ```
 ![Heatmap](images/Ge/ge_heatmap.png)
 Fig. 2: Heatmap showing z-scores for each of the clusters (x-axis) at time-intervals (y-axis) with significant p-values.
-Z-scores at non-significant intervals have been greyed out.
+Z-scores at non-significant intervals are shown in grey.